 Regina is an example of extreme narcissism.
 A grandiose sense of self-importance, fantasies of unlimited success and power, requiring excessive admiration, a huge sense of entitlement, inter-personally exploitative and lacking in empathy.
 And Regina is unsurprisingly the daughter of an extreme narcissist.
 Because narcissists are not born, they are made.
 Firstly, through continued emotional (and maybe other) abuse.
 And afterwards by their own re-affirming choices.

 I've been studying narcissistic personality disorder for so long now due to my own experience of maternal narcissism, that I can sniff it out from the briefest of clues.
 To tell you the truth it is everywhere... and is especially prevalent in my personal favourite fucked-up abusive class system, Britain (and therefore by definition any country that has been influenced by the British).
 Regina and her mother are not the briefest of clues.
 They are the finest demonstration of the regenerative, self-perpetuating and insidious power that is narcissism.
+One where's there's no happy ever after.
 But usually maternal narcissism is not so obvious.
 It's dangerous because it can almost appear like justified behaviour, in the 'best interests' of the child.